Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 Behavior and Reproduction

 Ball pythons are nocturnal, with males carrying out arboreal behavior at night and hiding in burrows during the day .
-They are most active at dawn and dusk in general, and more active during the wet season .
+They are most active at dawn and dusk in general, and they're more active during the wet season .

 Ball pythons produce clutches that range from 4-15 eggs depending on the country they live in .
 With a gestation period of about 40 to 50 days, their eggs are laid in the second half of the dry season, which is mid-February to the beginning of April.
 Females coil around their eggs until they hatch, and the hatchlings are immediately independent .